 Titanic is one of those rare movies that wasn’t just a hit—it was a phenomenon.
 It won 11 Oscars, including Best Picture, and made mega-stars out of Kate Winslet and Leonardo DiCaprio.
-But here are a few things you might not know about one of the highest-grossing films in Hollywood history, which was released in theaters 20 years ago today.
+But here are a few things you might not know about one of the second highest-grossing film in Hollywood history, which was released in theaters 20 years ago today.

 1. THE FILM'S MOST ICONIC LINE WAS IMPROVISED.

 When Leonardo DiCaprio first got up on the end of the ship, he improvised the line “I'm the king of the world!”
 Cameron liked the line so much that he kept it in the movie.
 Though the line would go on to be parodied countless times—including at the Oscars—it landed at #100 on the American Film Institute's list of the greatest movie quotes.